-ex)situ is a research lab located at LRI (Laboratoire de Recherche en Informatique, Ada Lovelace Building 650), Université Paris-Sud, with permanent faculty from Inria, CNRS and the Université Paris-Sud.
-We explore the limits of human-computer interaction, specifically how extreme users interact with technology in extreme situations.
+ex)situ is an Inria research lab located at LRI (Laboratoire de Recherche en Informatique, Ada Lovelace Building 650), Université Paris-Saclay, with permanent faculty from Inria, CNRS and the Université Paris-Sud. ex)situ explores the limits of human-computer interaction, specifically how extreme users interact with technology in extreme situations.

 Directions to the lab